-Coordinator: Melba Ristow, RN
+Manager: Melba Ristow, RN

 Melba plans and supervises the Adult Day Care Services to meet the needs of our senior guests.
 With over 20 years of service at JASC, her team conducts meaningful activities and care allowing seniors to remain independent longer.
 Prior to JASC, Melba worked in several hospital settings, including Chicago’s Northwestern Memorial.
 Melba earned her nursing degree in the Philippines.